rpriam/narremgen-code/README.md

 ## To be added next

 - Fine-grained evaluation of narrative coherence and sentiment flow.
-- Full statistical analysis after generating the batches. corpus-wide statistics (length, TTR, Zipf distribution).
+- Full statistical analysis after generating the batches.<br>
+  corpus-wide statistics (length, TTR, Zipf distribution).
 - Automatic style control and readability scoring for more variability.
 - Automatic generation of new SN/DE during the early csv processing.